Temping and Tax - Some common questions

 However, if your earnings increase due to overtime or bonus payments, you may find your weekly tax increases too.

-Don’t worry, these days employers and agencies like Anne Jagger Recruitment are required to submit up-to-date, electronic, information on all payments and deductions in ‘Real Time’ that is, very soon after we make your wage payments, so HMRC will have everything they need to ensure that your tax payments are correct.
+Don’t worry, these days employers and agencies like Anne Jagger Recruitment are required to submit up-to-date, electronic, information as soon after we make your wage payments, so HMRC will have everything they need to ensure that your tax payments are correct.

 If, for any reason, your code needs to change – either due to under or over payments in previous periods, or because of other personal circumstances – we will be informed by e-mail almost immediately.